claritycoalition/truevalue/clarity-history.md

 ### 2012

-* Longfinance and the global accountancy groups, ACCA and CISI, publish a bold proposal for "Confidence Accounting".
+* Long Finance and the global accountancy groups, ACCA and CISI, publish a bold proposal for "Confidence Accounting".
 * Ashok Khosla, founder of Development Alternatives and Co-Chair of the International Resource Panel,  supports and advises on Clarity’s strategy.
 * On behalf of the European Environment Agency \(EEA\), modus vivendi starts work on the project "Future Business, Long Finance" with leading financial risk–reward analysts Z/Yen Group and the World Business Council for Sustainable Development.